panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

  `{/* message prop requires a string */ }` is the regular JSX comment.

- Note that you can also write multi-line comments too:
+ Note that you can also write multi-line comments:

  ```jsx
 function MyComponent() {